Pushkin recites. A painting by the great Repin |

 Wise poets fill me with envy.
 I'd like to be wise and not just barking mad.

 I don't read very much poetry.
-There's such a to-do over it, but poets rarely get paid
+There's such a to-do over it, but poets rarely get paid.

 Rich poets are always terrible.
 It isn't about the poetry.
 It's about the poet.
 We need poets,

 badly, desperately.
 But we don't need poetry at all.
-So I guess the best thing

 is to be a poet who doesn't write.